 Exposure X2 is a very interesting and exciting application.
 Its features and tools are expanding rapidly, so inevitably it’s entering new territory where it faces well-established rivals, and there are – for now – some gaps in its features.
 The browsing and organising tools really need keyword support and perhaps album/collection tools to offer a convincing alternative to the likes of Lightroom, and it’s a real shame that you can’t create ‘virtual copies’ of photos to try out different looks without creating new files.

-But you do have to admire Exposure X2’s analog film effects.
+And you do have to admire Exposure X2’s analog film effects.
 Exposure X2 really does capture the spirit and feel of analog photography and embraces the full history of photographic processes, right back to Ambrotypes, Daguerreotypes and Autochromes.
 It does this using a selection of adjustment tools that also lend themselves to regular image enhancements.